 Faculty mentors receive a stipend of $1,000.
 Faculty can opt to take this money as supplemental salary or ask that the funds be transferred to a departmental account (e.g., supporting travel, equipment, supplies, etc.).

-A complete application consists of a) a Student Application, b) a Faculty Statement of Support, and (c) unofficial transcripts obtained through Colonial Central.
+A complete application consists of a) a Student Application, including a two-page research proposal and one-page description of the student's previous experience and future goals; b) a Faculty Statement of Support; and (c) GW transcript; an official transcript may be ordered online (GWeb transcripts are not acceptable).
 By submitting their applications, students thereby allow selection committees to review their academic record.

 There are two deadlines for submission: